 In addition to generating referral traffic, GMB, Bing, Yelp, and others are useful in other ways.
 They allow your customers to leave reviews.

-GMB reviews are extremely important to businesses, they help drive more customers to you, they give you increased authority and trust.
+GMB reviews are extremely important to businesses, they help drive more customers to you, they give you increased authority and trust, and are positive ranking factors for google.

 Getting a positive review on some sites isn't worth the effort, but getting them on a top website like GMB, Bing, and Yelp can be very valuable to your marketing efforts, visible written referrals are very persuasive.